 dinner properly cooked and well served, is a

 delight.
-Moreover, if the company be agreeable,
+Moreover, if the guests are agreeable,

 it is perhaps one of the chief pleasures of

-For generations, the restaurant
+For generations, the New York restaurant

-Delmonico stood for all that was good in elegant dining.
+Delmonico's stood for all that was good in elegant dining.

 Many of the famous men and women who visited New York